Mom, business owner charged in labor trafficking case involving minors

 “This labor trafficking case really shows two things, that labor trafficking is happening in our area.
 The need for resources regarding it is a huge need,” said Brooke Burris.

-Buriss is the Co-Chair for the Tri-County Human Trafficking Task Force.
+Buriss is the Co-Chair of the Tri-County Human Trafficking Task Force.
 She and other members of the group sat in on the hearing.
 Their mission is to prevent cases like this from happening.

 “I think it just showcases the need for resources for migrant victims in our community, the need for awareness,” said Julia Poppell who is on the task force.